ThorstenGunkel/slayer/README.md

 # slayer
-Playing around with music by the band slayer using spotiry API
+Playing around with music by the band slayer using the spotify API